minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 Fulcrum will now index the whole Bitcoin blockchain so that it can provide all necessary information to wallets.
 With this, the wallets you use no longer need to connect to any third-party server to communicate with the Bitcoin peer-to-peer network.

 DO NOT REBOOT OR STOP THE SERVICE DURING DB CREATION PROCESS.
-YOU MAY CORRUPT THE FILES - in case of that happening, start sync from scratch by deleting and recreating `fulcrum_db` folder.
+YOU MAY CORRUPT THE FILES - in case that happens, start the sync from scratch by deleting and recreating `fulcrum_db` folder.

 💡 Fulcrum must first fully index the blockchain and compact its database before you can connect to it with your wallets.
 This can take up to ~3.5 - 4 days.
 Only proceed with the [Desktop Wallet Section](../bitcoin/desktop-wallet.md) once Fulcrum is ready.

-* When you see logs like this `<Controller> XXXX mempool txs involving XXXX addresses`, it means that Fulcrum is fully indexed, ensure that service is working and listening at the default `50002` & `50001` ports
+* When you see logs like this `<Controller> XXXX mempool txs involving XXXX addresses`, it means that Fulcrum is fully indexed, ensure the service is working and listening at the default `50002` & `50001` ports

   ```sh
   $2 sudo ss -tulpn | grep LISTEN | grep Fulcrum